Drewman5000/ByteBot/README.md

 # ByteBot
-ByteBot is a Discord Bot that has 256 options.
+ByteBot is a Discord Bot that may end up with 256 options.